Cicim/lightball-alliance/README.md

     > The game is rendered using OpenGL ES 2.0, which allows for better performance and more complex graphics (beautiful cubes and spheres, for example).

 - Sensor reading for the device's rotation.
-    > The game uses the game rotation vector sensor to detect the device's rotation and use it to aim at the enemies.
+    > The game uses the game rotation vector sensor to detect the device's rotation and uses it to aim at the enemies.

 - Device rotation calibration and interpolation for a better gaming experience on devices with lower sampling rates using SLERP.
     > The game allows you to calibrate the rotation of the device to the current position, and uses SLERP to interpolate between the current and the previous rotation to avoid sudden changes in the aiming direction.